factsheet – living with cat allergies

 - Groom your cat in a well-ventilated area or outside.
 Regular grooming will minimise the amount of loose hair in the house.
 You can also wipe the cat down with a warm damp cloth to collect any loose fur or skin cells

-- Wash your cat’s bedding regularly
+- Use a lint roller on your cat’s bedding regularly

 - Wash all cushions and throw blankets regularly, as these will collect dander and hair.
 There are specially formulated detergents to minimise allergens